Quafadas/Whimsy/_posts/2024-03-03-ESModules-At-Link-Time.md

 2. JavaScript CDNs such as unpkg and jsDelivr already serve NPM packages as ES modules from URLs

 ## Backstory

-A couple of years back, Arman and I had a convesation about scala JS imports, and I successfully showed that a horrible `@JSImport("default", "http://@esModule/import/my/library")` could work.
-Like this however, it had serious shortcomings - notably that obtaining the ESModules was tied to the _compiled_ artifact.
+A couple of years back, Arman and I had a conversation about scala JS imports, out of which came the odd notion, that horrible `@JSImport("http://cdn/esModule/import/my/library", "default")` could work.
+And proved it with a hardcoded import.
+Like this however, it had serious shortcomings - notably that obtaining the ESModules was tied to the _library_ artifact.

 Arman wrote an SBT plugin which interfaced with the linker circumventing this shortcoming.
-This allowed the a mapping to be specified at link time in SBT... and dealty with the knarly JSLinker interface. https://github.com/armanbilge/scalajs-importmap
+This allowed mappings to be specified at application link time in SBT... dealt with the knarly JSLinker interface... and "proved the concept". https://github.com/armanbilge/scalajs-importmap

+Thanks :-)...

 However, I believe the ideal application would be to have it in scala-cli. https://github.com/VirtusLab/scala-cli/discussions/1968#discussioncomment-5446977